xXleowXx/gitlab-charts/doc/charts/gitlab/unicorn/index.md

 ### WebServer options

 Current version of chart supports both Unicorn and Puma web servers.
-Unicorn is a default option now days.
-You can switch web server to Puma by setting `webServer: Puma`.
+Unicorn is the default, however you can switch to the experimental Puma server by setting `webServer: puma`

 Puma unique options:
 | Name               | Type    | Default | Description |